wearescytale/react-css-modules/README.md

 <img src='./.README/react-css-modules.png' height='150' />

+## Reason to fork
+Fixed this bug https://github.com/gajus/react-css-modules/issues/272 by removing the embedded styles

 React CSS Modules implement automatic mapping of CSS modules.
 Every CSS class is assigned a local-scoped identifier with a global unique name.
 CSS Modules enable a modular and reusable CSS!

 > ⚠️⚠️⚠️